Flag of California: History

+Flag of Moctezuma

+In 1823 the Spanish left California and all of the land was given to Mexico.
+Soon many of the locals felt neglected by the new government.
+In 1827 Governor José María de Echeandía proposed to change the name of the province from Alta California to Moctezuma, after the Aztec emperor Moctezuma I. He said that they should lower the Mexican flag and raised a new flag to show support for independence.
+The flag was described as: "...a white field with a blue oval in the center, with an Indian inside wearing a feathered headdress and carrying a bow and a quiver of arrows, stepping across the Bering Strait...The Oval would be supported by an olive tree...and a oak tree..."
+The moment ended when Mexico approved their Territorial Deputation.

 Lone Star of California

 In 1836, a coup led by Juan Alvarado declared Alta California's independence from Mexico.
-Declaring himself governor, Alvarado recruited U.S. frontiersmen, led by Isaac Graham, to support him.
+Alvarado declared himself governor of the territory and raised a banner with the inscription: "FEDERATION OR DEATH."
+Alvarado soon recruited U.S. frontiersmen led by Isaac Graham, to support him.
 The rebels easily captured the capital Monterey, but were unable to convince southern leaders such as Juan Bandini and Carlos Antonio Carrillo to join the rebellion.
 Faced with a civil war, Alvarado and the other Californios negotiated a compromise with the central government wherein California's leaders accepted its status as a "department" under the "Siete Leyes" Mexican constitution of 1836, in return for more local control.
 Alvarado was appointed governor the next year.

 The Lone Star Flag of California, associated with Alvarado's rebellion, contained a single red star on a white background.
+It was raised on December 18, 1836.
 One last original flag is archived at the Autry National Center.

+In January 1837 a small army led by Alvarado was heading through the town of Santa Barbara when he got the idea of making a flag.
+He ordered his men to bring him a Mexican flag and in the white stripe he wrote "Independence for California."
+The flag was given to Father Duran of the local Mission to be bless.
+A year later it was carried by Alvarado's men in the Battle of San Buenaventura and raised over the Mission after the affair.
+During the Battle of San Juan Capistrano Captain Salvador Vallejo carried with him a massive white flag with a large red scroll with the inscription: "IF OUR ENEMIES DO NOT SURRENDER, I SHALL HAVE THEM BEHEADED!"